Unable to back up file(s) due to damaged source hard drive (code 1631)

 Situation

-A restore plan finishes with the following warning: Unable to back up file(s) due to damaged source hard drive.
+A backup plan finishes with the following warning: Unable to back up file(s) due to damaged source hard drive.
 Some files from the backup dataset cannot be backed up due to source hard disk drive issues.
 These files are skipped and reported in the backup history

 Cause